nowo-tech/ComposerUpdateHelper/README.md

 - `generate-composer-require.sh` - The main script
 - `generate-composer-require.yaml` - Configuration file for ignored packages (only created if doesn't exist)

-**Note:** These files are automatically added to your `.gitignore` during installation to prevent them from being committed to your repository.
+**Note:** These files should be committed to your repository so they're available to all team members.
+The plugin will remove any old `.ignore.txt` entries from `.gitignore` if they exist.

 ## Usage